nurulhudaapon/porichoy/README.md

-# Porichoy - NID Verifier
+# Porichoy - NID Verification Gateway of Bangladesh
+This package will make it very easy to use Porichoy API in your NodeJS project.

+Visit the official website of Porichoy API to get your API Key: http://www.porichoy.gov.bd/ For Porichoy API documentation: https://kyc24nme.portal.azure-api.net/docs/services

 This npm package is still under mass development.
+This package is not managed by the officals of Porichoy API.

 ## Installation